arnonram/swade-npc-importer/README.md

 - **Pace**
 - **Parry**
 - **Toughness**
-  - Set to Auto-calculate by default
+  - Set to Auto-calculate to `false` by default
 - **Power Points**
 - **Gear**
   - (Equipped by default)